Daemonite/material/docs/4.4/material/cards.md

 This card is styled in shape with `card-shaped` class you can apply to the `.card` container.

+Buttons are still separated thanks to a flex utility `.ml-auto` applied to the first of the icon buttons.

 {% capture example %}
 <div class="card card-shaped" style="max-width: 350px;">
   <div class="card-body">